aleshaleksey/fansys23/conditions-types.md

 An entity afflicted by conditions that make it unable to engage in physical combat or other activities is considered **"disabled"**.
 This is a useful catch all.
 These conditions are: "dying", "helpless", "paralysed", "unconscious", "catatonic", "immobilised", "stunned" or "surprised".

 #### Conditions in detail.
+- "**Doomed**": This entity is doomed to die.
+It takes 1d6 HP per round that cannot be prevented by ANY means.
+The following applies:
+  - It has disadvantage on all skill and stat rolls.
+  - It has advantage to all saving throws.
+  - Its base movement speed is halved.
+  - It cannot take reactions.
+  - Every time it takes a "move", "main" or "secondary" action it loses 1 HP.
+  - Every time it takes a "run", "sprint" or "full round aciton" it loses 2 HP.
-- "**Dying**": This creature cannot do anything other than make CON saves or lose 1d6HP per round.
-It suffers from all the detriments of "Unconscious".
+- "**Dying**": This entity cannot do anything other than make CON saves or lose 1d6 HP per round.
+It usually suffers from most of the detriments of "Unconscious".
 If they reach their minus their HP total they die.
 If they succeed before that they stop losing HP and become "Unconscious".
+  - **Special**: When an entity gains the dying condition, it may choose to instead take the "**Doomed**" status, although this is usually ill advised.
 - "**Unconscious**": An unconscious character can make CON and CHA saves, and communicate telepathically under certain circumstances.
 It can take no other actions.
 In addition it has the following problems:
   - It does not gain [STATS] to AC.
   - It it can fall prone, it falls prone.
-  - All melee attacks are at super-advantage.
+  - All melee attacks against it are at super-advantage.
   - All damage bypasses SP and MP.
   - It cannot cast or concentrate on spells or take any actions.
   - It cannot perceive the outside world or think rationally.